Los Angeles Almanac Logo

 Lights flicker and doors slam on "G" deck - thought to be the location of the ship’s morgue.
 A ghost of a middle-aged woman in an old-style swimsuit dives into the empty ship’s swimming pool.
 A young woman in a mini-skirt paces around the pool area and disappears behind a pillar.
 Unknown sounds of shouting and splashing have been heard from the deserted poolside deck.
 A mysterious elegantly dressed woman in white has been seen around the salon’s piano.
 A ghostly ship’s officer has been seen walking near the ship’s bridge.
 Lights mysteriously turn on and off, dishes move and utensils vanish from a ship’s gallery where a cook was killed in a brawl when the ship ferried troops during World War II.
 A mysterious black-bearded man in coveralls has been seen riding the engine room escalator.
 The engine room seems to be the most haunted location on the ship.
 Ship’s staff and tour guides have reported strange sounds, chains dangling in mid-air and balls of light moving slowly across the walls.
 No "ghost" on the Queen Mary has yet been identified.

-Tom Hennessy, a Long Beach Press-Telegram writer, and ghost story skeptic, spent a night near the Queen Mary’s engine room to see for himself.
-He reported strange movements of objects, some sort of presence, noises and voices.
+Tom Hennessy, the late Long Beach Press-Telegram columnist and ghost story skeptic, spent a night near the Queen Mary’s engine room to see for himself.
+Although he admitted that he could have been skittish and that his mind may have played tricks on him, he reported strange movements of objects, some sort of presence, noises and voices.

-Miguel and Espiritu Leonis originally inhabited the restored adobe.
-Miguel was a Basque immigrant who aggressively ranched much of the western part of the San Fernando Valley.
-He acquired a bad reputation for his harsh treatment of any perceived intruder or squatter on his land (much of which was legally in the public domain), hauling them to court and jail or allegedly just shooting them on the spot.
-He became one of the most hated men in the county.
-He died in a wagon accident in 1889, but it was rumored that he had been murdered.
-His Indian wife, Espiritu, was left with almost nothing in Miguel’s will, forcing her to fight Miguel’s relatives in court over possession of the adobe and lands.
-After her death in 1906, her son from a previous marriage acquired the property and sold it in 1922.
-Shortly thereafter, reports of strange noises and untraceable odors began to occur.
+The Leonis Adobe is now a restored living house museum located in Calabasas.
+The original portion of the house was built in 1844 and stands today as one of the oldest and last remaining adobes in the San Fernando Valley.
+Miguel Leonis and his Indian wife, Espiritu, moved into the adobe sometime after acquiring it during the 1850s to 1860s.
+Miguel was a Basque immigrant who aggressively ranched much of what is now the western part of the San Fernando Valley.
+He acquired a bad reputation for harshly dealing with anyone believed to be intruding or squating on his land (much of which was actually legally in the public domain).
+He hauled them to court and jail or allegedly just shot them where he found them.
+Leonis became one of the most hated men in Los Angeles County.
+In 1889, Leonis died in a wagon accident, but it was rumored that he had actually been murdered.
+Under his will, his wife, Espiritu, was left with almost nothing.
+She was referred to only as his "faithful housekeeper" in the will.
+This forced her into a nasty, decade-long court fight with Miguel’s relatives over possession of the adobe and lands, trying to prove that she was actually married to Miguel.
+Litigation over the estate continuted until Espiritu's death in 1906.
+Her son from a previous marriage moved into the property and sold it sixteen years later in 1922.
+It was shortly thereafter, when non-Leonis family members moved into the property and began remodeling, that reports of strange and unexplanable noises and untraceable odors began to occur.
+Some claim to have seen and heard both male and female apparitions in the house and in the area, believed to be Miguel and Espiritu.

-Source of above accounts: Mysterious California by Mike Marinacci; Panpipes Press
+Source: Mysterious California by Mike Marinacci; Panpipes Press.

 Hollywood Roosevelt Hotel